vohai2003/hdp_data_tutorials/tutorials/hdp/hadoop-tutorial-getting-started-with-hdp/tutorial-6.md

 In this tutorial we will be using Apache Zeppelin to run SQL queries on our geolocation, trucks, and riskfactor data that we've collected earlier and visualize the result through graphs and charts.

-NOTE: We can also run queries via various interpreters for the following (but not limited to) spark, hawq and postgresql.

 ## Create a Zeppelin Notebook